 • Persistence – willingness to try again when first attempts are not successful

 • Conflict resolution – resolving disagreements in a peaceful way

 • Communication skills – understanding and expressing a range of positive and negative emotions

 • Empathy – understanding and responding to the emotions and rights of others

 • Social skills – making friends and getting along with others

 • Morality – learning a sense of right and wrong

-Through these competencies we aim to support our children's social and emotional development - equipping them with the necessary skills, knowledge, and attitudes which will help them succeed in their friendships, school and home lives and as members of the wider community.
+Through these competencies we aim to support your child’s social and emotional development – equipping them with the necessary skills, knowledge, and attitudes which will help them succeed in their friendships, school and home lives and as members of the wider community.